mustafiz-codes/calendar-event-backend/Readme.md

 - `DELETE /events/:id`: Delete an event by its ID.
 - `GET /range`: Get events within a specified range.

+## For API Docs

+- `http://localhost:5000/api-docs/` : Get all details for api

 # Router Handlers

 - `getEventsByRange`: Handler for the `GET /range` endpoint.